 What if you have a tool that could do these without much hassle?
 I’m sure your work life would be less chaotic and more systemized.

-The good thing is that some project management tools have inbuilt editorial and scheduling features.
+The good thing is that some project management tools have inbuilt editorial and scheduling features for multiple accounts.

 However, for cases where you need a better handle on your editorial calendar, using a third-party tool is important.